beansiava/myReactWebsite/Documentation/functionalRequirements.md

 - A single year can have multiple nested entries
 - if two or more entries are part of the same year, the year is not repeated
+- can be seen through a vertical scroll
+- NO "nav" for this.  just a clean scroll

 5) Timeline Card